 is Rosenberg Chair in the Humanities and Professor of Classical Studies, English, and Comparative Literature at the University of Pennsylvania.
 Her interests range across ancient and medieval literatures, history and theory of rhetoric, literary theory and exegetical traditions, and medieval learning.
 She has pursued these themes in various publications, especially Rhetoric, Hermeneutics, and Translation in the Middle Ages; Criticism and Dissent in the Middle Ages; Pedagogy, Intellectuals and Dissent in the Middle Ages; Medieval Grammar and Rhetoric: Language Arts and Literary Theory, AD 300-1475 (with Ineke Sluiter); and The Cambridge Companion to Allegory.
 Most recently she has edited the Oxford History of Classical Reception in English Literature, 800-1558.
 She is also a founder of the journal New Medieval Literatures.
 Her newest project is on rhetoric and the emotions in the long Middle Ages.

 is a prominent Somalian writer.
-He is the author of over 10 books.
+He is the winner of the Lee Hochul Literature Prize for Peace 2019 and the author of over 10 books.
 Farah did his studies mostly in both India and England.
 Farah published his first novel, From a Crooked Rib, in 1970.
 He later published his first trilogy novel, between 1979 and 1983, with the overall project title “Variations on the Theme of An African Dictatorship.”
 These are Sweet and Sour Milk (1979), Sardines (1981) and Close Sesame (1983).
 His latest novel is Knots (2007), explores the state of Somalia after the war.
 Farah’s numerous essays include: “People of a Half-Way House” (1996), “My Father, the Englishman, and I” (1997) and “Country Cousins” (1998), amongst many more.
 In 1998 he was awarded the Neustadt International Prize for Literature.

 is Robert Schirmer Professor of English at Princeton University and editor of PMLA, the official journal of the Modern Languages Association (MLA).
 His major fields of research and teaching are the Anglophone literatures and cultures of Africa, India, the Caribbean, and Postcolonial Britain, the “Black” Atlantic and the African Diaspora.
 He is the author of many books and articles including Slavery and the Culture of Taste (Princeton University Press, 2011), winner of multiple prizes, Writing in Limbo: Modernism and Caribbean Literature, and Maps of Englishness: Writing Identity in the Culture of Colonialism.